info@beyondtraumaacademy.com

 • Decision-making tools

-The toolkit is designed to:
+The forum has been designed to:

-• Support independent action
+• Encourage independent decision-making

-• Reduce reliance on ongoing support
+• Reduce reliance on ongoing one-to-one support

 Optional Virtual Meeting Support